tristongrayston/TetrisRL/README.md

 requiring a significant amount of concentration, it seems that classic games such as tetris are a perfect start in training machines to learn as humans do.

+This can be solved in two major ways:
+1. The game of tetris can roughly be 'solved' (to a point) with a genetic algorithm.
+2. The game of tetris can also roughly be solved with a Q-learning algorithm.